Cleveland Guardians

 Bobby Ruiz

-Bobby Ruiz, 37, enters his first season as the club’s Assistant Athletic Trainer and is entering his 14th overall season as an Athletic Trainer in the organization.
+Ruiz, 39, enters his third season as the club’s Assistant Athletic Trainer and is entering his 16th overall season as an Athletic Trainer in the organization.
 Ruiz spent his first three seasons at then Low-A Lake County (2011-2013), five seasons at High-A Carolina (2014)/Lynchburg (2015-2018), and two seasons AA Akron (2019-2020), before being named the Athletic Trainers Coordinator for three seasons (2021-2023).
 He represented the organization in the Arizona Fall League in 2014.
-He also served as an Athletic Trainer with Team Mexico during the Premier12 tournament (2019) with a Bronze Medal finish as well as served as Athletic Trainer with Team Mexico during the 2023 World Baseball Classic.
+He also served as an Athletic Trainer with Team Mexico during the Premier12 tournament (2019) with a Bronze Medal finish, as well an Athletic Trainer with Team Mexico during the 2023 World Baseball Classic.
 Ruiz was named Carolina League Athletic Trainer of the Year in 2017.
-He earned his undergraduate degree in Athletic Training from the University of La Verne (La Verne, CA) and graduate degree in Kinesiology with an emphasis in Exercise Science from the University of Connecticut (Storrs, CT).
-Currently, Ruiz is working to complete his Doctor of Athletic Training degree through A.T.
+He earned his undergraduate degree in Athletic Training from the University of La Verne (La Verne, CA), graduate degree in Kinesiology with an emphasis in Exercise Science from the University of Connecticut (Storrs, CT), and completed his Doctor of Athletic Training degree from A.T.
 Still University (Mesa, AZ).
 The Corona, CA native currently resides in Buckeye, AZ with his wife Alexandra and their two children.